DUNE-DAQ/performancetest/README.md

 ### Link scaling performance tests

 The readout app performance test for a particular system configuration, with scaling from 1-24 data links, will be described here.
 This will produce configurations for 1-24 data links, hosting readout locally and all other apps at a given host.
-At 12 minutes per run, this full test is expected to take just under 5 hours.
+At 12 minutes per run (10m run, 2m cooldown), this full test is expected to take just under 5 hours.
 Ensure first that PCM monitoring is active, so that results can be exported from grafana.
+The link scaling tests were run with dunedaq v3.1.0.

 ```
 # Run this only once to disable higher level core sleep states